Particular/Workshop/exercises/01 - UI-Composition.md

 # Coding Sessions - UI Decomposition

-## Exercise 1 - add new information coming from a existing service
+## Exercise 1 - add new information coming from an existing service

 ### Introduction

-The vertical slices are autonomous and span across all layers - from the UI to the database.
-In this exercise you'll see that when adding new elements we operate within a single slice, thus reducing the risk of unitentionally breaking unrelated elements.
+The vertical slices are autonomous and span across all layers - starting from the UI, through all other application layers, and even in the database.
+In this exercise you'll see that when adding new elements we operate within a single slice.
+That approach reduces the risk of unintentionally breaking unrelated elements.

+The application consists of three vertical slices:
+- Customers
+- Sales
+- Finance

 ### Business requirements

-In this exercise you'll display additional information on the screen.
+The application UI consists of two pages - Dashboard and Orders.
+In this exercise you'll display additional information in the the Orders page.
 In order to do so, you'll need to modify API, view model and view templates.

-First, you'll just display additional property in the existing view - the number of items contained in the order.
-Then you'll create a new vertical slice - total price of items in the order.
+First, you'll display an additional property in the existing view - the number of items contained in the order.
+Then you'll create a whole new vertical slice responsible for calculating and displaying the total price of items in the order.

 ### Exercise 01.1 - Displaying items count

 In this exercise we'll display additional information retrieved from the Sales vertical.
 In order to do it, return Items count from `OrdersController`, modify `OrderViewModel` and `order.html` view.

 NOTE: You could follow a different naming convention, but for simplicity the included files are hard-coded in the exercise.
-In a real-life project you'll probably use a tools like `grunt` and `gulp` to automate the process.
+In a real-life project you'll probably use tools like `grunt` and `gulp` to automate the process.
 If you decide to use different names or location for new files you'll need to adjust the entry in the `index.html` file, which expects to find the following files:
 ```
 <!-- Finance module -->
 <script src="/app/modules/finance/_module.js" type="text/javascript"></script>